-Thanks also to its continuous dialog with the main institutes and research centers worldwide - including ENEA, INFN, CNR, KIT, IPP, ITER and Fusion4Energy - ASG is able to offer support in designing magnets starting from the requested field specifications or in the optimization and industrialization of existing designs.
+Thanks also to its continuous dialog with the main institutes and research centers worldwide - including INFN, GSI, FERMILAB, JINR, KIT, CEA and CERN - ASG is able to offer support in designing magnets starting from the requested field specifications or in the optimization and industrialization of existing designs.
 ASG can develop:

 - superconducting and copper multipolar magnets for focusing particle beams

 - particle beams magnets with characteristics specific to the experiment being considered.

 ASG also carries out installation, on-site commissioning of built magnets and systems and provides personnel training, offering its clients a complete service which ranges all the way from defining the specifications of the magnet to its operation and maintenance.

 Superconducting technologies and magnets are increasingly finding application in medical diagnostics and therapies.
 Capitalizing on skills and experiences derived from research and industrial collaborations, ASG is constantly improving its competences and is able to design and build the following types of magnets for medical diagnostics: